shaik1002/biggitlabbomb/doc/administration/moderate_users.md

 **Tier:** Free, Premium, Ultimate
 **Offering:** Self-managed

 This is the administration documentation.
-For information about moderating users in a group, see the [group documentation](../user/group/moderate_users.md).
+For information about moderating users at the group level, see the [group-level documentation](../user/group/moderate_users.md).

 GitLab administrators can moderate user access by approving, blocking, banning, or deactivating users.